 Cant build on this.
 30,

 An essential quiet space for remembrance 33,

 Relatives buried there.
 34,

 As is.
 36,

 I have loved one there - very special place.
 37,

 Its where I want to be laid to rest.
 38,

 It's a cemetery!
 40,

 Can you build on a cemetery.
 41,

 Every village and town needs a cemetery.
 43,

 To visit graves of relatives and friends.
 45,

-Malla a a a t

 Walk past.
 46,

-his can include things like recreation, the wildlife, plants and trees, somewhere quiet to sit, how it looks, personal or historic ignificance, events you have attended or things you are planning do there.
-Questionnaire No.

-peaceful place - well maintained.
-47,

-'s part of Cranleigh's history.
-52,

-Obvious surely ?!
-56,

-his is the local cemetery and it would be a ridiculous idea to contemplate changing the character of this area.
-58,

-look after a grave there and it's a beautiful peaceful place to be, to sit and reflect and enjoy the atmosphere.
-Beautiful trees and are certainly upporting many insects and birds.
-61,

-he space will have personal significance for many people living in Cranleigh.
-62,
+significance, events you have attended or things you are planning do there.
+Questionnaire No. A peaceful place - well maintained.
+47, t's part of Cranleigh's history.
+52, Obvious surely ?!
+56, This is the local cemetery and it would be a ridiculous idea to contemplate changing the character of this area.
+58, look after a grave there and it's a beautiful peaceful place to be, to sit and reflect and enjoy the atmosphere.
+Beautiful trees and are certainly supporting many insects and birds.
+61, The space will have personal significance for many people living in Cranleigh.
+62, The space will have personal significance for many people living in Cranleigh.
 Of course I do - would not any other decent human being?
+62, Of course I do - would not any other decent human being?
 63,

-Our daughter is buried there.
-65,

-73,

-Peaceful

 I have many friends and family members occupying space here and so will I until fullness of time I hope.
 76,

-70

 Quiet area.
 78,

 Sacred to a lot of people.
 An area of peace.
 80,

 Should always be protected.
 81,

 Nice place to go for contemplation.
 83,

 Somewhere to go when they die.
 84,

 Historical benefits.
 91,

 Important to local people (though not to me personally) 92,

 Family cemetery 100,

 Part of village history.
 102,

-This can include things like recreation, the wildlife, plants and trees, somewhere quiet to sit, how it looks, personal or historic significance, vents you have attended or things you are planning do there.
-Questionnaire No. his beautiful area is already being built on.
+This can include things like recreation, the wildlife, plants and trees, somewhere quiet to sit, how it looks, personal or historic significance, events you have attended or things you are planning do there.
+Questionnaire No. This beautiful area is already being built on.
 The views are wonderful.
 There are deer and rabbits at dawn and dusk.
-5, requent walking and Park Run jog 6, Vildlife, plants, trees, essential to environment.
-10, Ve need these green spaces it is a beautiful parkland for wildlife, and walking.
-14, /ery important area at base of the hills.
-21, oo late.
-34, he area is part of the route of Park Run and Junior Run 35, Vildlife and open spaces.
+5, Frequent walking and Park Run jog 6, Wildlife, plants, trees, essential to environment.
+10, We need these green spaces it is a beautiful parkland for wildlife, and walking.
+14, Very important area at base of the hills.
+21, Γοο late.
+34, The area is part of the route of Park Run and Junior Run 35, Wildlife and open spaces.
 36, Green spaces need to be protected - use brown areas first!
 37,

 This is rolling green land and should be preserved.
 38, If we lose this green space our village will become undefined.
 41, Walk on it frequently.
 Recreation.
 Toboggan in the snow.
 42, We cant build on everything - lovely views.
 47, I am not sure how much of this will remain and how much of it will remain truly public in the long term after the housing development is completed.
 58, Great for sport and start of park run, which has become very popular.
-Surrounding fields (route of park run - not sure if this is Knowle Park Parkland) have fabulous views and I often see yellowhammers in the hedgerow and sparrow hawks on regular perching posts which I come early in the morning.
+Surrounding fields (route of park run - not sure if this is Knowle Park Parkland) nave fabulous views and I often see yellowhammers in the hedgerow and sparrow hawks on regular perching posts which I come early in the morning.
 Popular for dog walkers.
 61, Historic.
 How its looks, wildlife, trees 62, If this is built over, then presumably one might anticipate continuing development down both side of the whole of Knowle land.
 63, Grassland/amazing bird and wildlife.
 It doesn't need improving - Please leave it alone.
 67,